 - L293D Module – Amazon

 - Solar Panel (Any) – Amazon

 - DC Motor 10 RPM with Clamp – Amazon

-Comes with an M3 mounting hole for ease of attaching it to an object.
-On board, it provides an LDR, high sensitivity and commonly being used for light detection.
-The module comes with power LED and status LED as an indicator.
+It comes with an M3 mounting hole for ease of attaching it to an object.
+Onboard, it provides an LDR, high sensitivity and commonly being used for light detection.
+The module comes with a power LED and a status LED as an indicator.